martymcflywa/ecu/year_1/sem_1/ENS1161_computer_fundamentals/07_week_7/lab_bases_and_number_representation.md

 ## 6: Convert the following binary numbers to hexadecimal

+- Rule to convert binary to hex
-Make groups of 4 digits.
-Add leading 0's to create a group if 4 if not enough digits.
+	- Make groups of 4 digits
+	- Add leading 0's to create a group if 4 if not enough digits.

 1. 100101
 	- 25<sub>16</sub>